Andy-Fraley/ccb_backup_and_bell_server/README.md

 Installs Raspberry Pi omxplayer for MP3 files.
 Creates bells user.
 Sets up crontab to play bells at 12pm and 6pm daily as well as 8:25am on Sundays.

-## raspbian_wireless

-Sets up wireless SSID and password in wpa_supplicant and reconfigures wlan0 interface.

 ----